Doris Kopsky Muller

 Doris Kopsky Muller (1922–1997) was an American cyclist.
-She was the first woman to win a national title in cycling.
+She was the first woman to win a United States national title in cycling.

-A 15-year-old resident of Belleville, New Jersey, she won the first national women's cycling championship, which was held in Buffalo, New York in 1937.
+A 15-year-old resident of Belleville, New Jersey, she won the first United States national women's cycling championship, which was held in Buffalo, New York in 1937.
 Her father, Joseph Kopsky, had participated in the 1912 Olympic Games in Stockholm and started in the street race and trained his daughter.